NOAA-OWP/DMOD/CONTRIBUTING.md

 ## Changing the code-base

-Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull request.
-All new code should have associated unit tests that validate implemented features and the presence or lack of defects.
+Generally speaking, code changes required creation of a personal fork of this repository, committing those changes to the fork, and then submitting a pull request.
+See the document on [Git usage](doc/GIT_USAGE.md) for more details.

+New Python code should have associated unit tests whenever possible that validate implemented features and the presence or lack of defects.

-Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
-In the absence of such guidelines, mimic the styles and patterns in the existing code-base.
+[//]: # (TODO: add section/document on code style)